arcadia168/star-wars-top-trumps-kata/README.md

 ### Observations
 1. Original Star Wars API was down, so I am using a branched alternative at swapi.dev
+2. Not all characteristics from the API are COMPARABLE
+3. The API returns data objects in a paginated manner
+4. The API IDs are not sequential and so can not simply be queried as if the IDs are contiguous.

 ### Methodology
 Some general notes about how I approached the problem